KawasakiNinjaa/final/readme.md

-# FINAL PROJECT:

-## BVG KONTROLLEUR APP (no official name yet)

-Let people know when and where there is a control on the berlin transportation network in a selected amount of time(current day).
-This app will be implemented for iOS and Android using ReactNative.

-What I'll be using:
+# RUN!
+(Web version)- An app to inform users about fare inspections in the Berlin-Brandenburg transportation network

+I will adapt this app to mobile device environments using React Native, but here I am creating a first sketch in web version using React.

+## Stack
--   React + Google Maps Geolocation API
+    React, Google Maps API
--   Express
+    Express
--   Sockets
+    Sockets

----

-## Content
+    VBB JavaScript modules by @derhuerst

-#### Landing page
+## Landing page

 -   Intro & Registration
 -   Log in: